elias-sundqvist/integrated-chinese-practice/README.md

 ## Adding More Vocabulary

-Vocabulary is stored in the `vocab-lesson*.js` files.
+Vocabulary lives in the `vocab/` directory (files named `vocab-lesson*.js`).
 Each file adds a set of words to the global `allVocabulary` object.
-To extend the app beyond Lesson 5, create new files following the same pattern and include them in `index.html` and `sw.js`.
+To extend the app beyond Lesson 5, create new files in that folder and include them in `index.html` and `js/sw.js`.

 ## PWA Support